 We need community support to continue to increase access to justice to all 10,500,000 girls in Kenya.

 Our model will advance peer-to-peer networks to a higher level of knowledge exchange in new countries with Kenyan peers actively supporting initiatives for equality change.
-We are fostering a worldwide community to equality changemakers.
+We are fostering a worldwide community of equality changemakers.

 Join us in our goal to bring access to justice and end impunity for child rape and sexualized violence for girls and women in Kenya and beyond.